 I returned to the UK to join the team at BBC Radio Wiltshire as a Broadcast Journalist.
 Since making the bold decision to go freelance, I have continued to work as a presenter, producer and reporter at BBC Radio 2, Radio 4, 5Live, BBC Gloucestershire, BBC Hereford & Worcester, BBC WM and BFBS.

-The highlight of my career and my biggest challenge came while working as a regular producer of topical debates on the Jeremy Vine show at BBC Radio 2.
-I was commissioned to create a documentary series for Remembrance; The Songs My Son Loved featured moving interviews with the mothers of five fallen soldiers.
-It made newspaper critics and lorry drivers cry before winning Silver at the Sony Radio Academy Awards.
+The highlight of my career came while working on Jeremy Vine at BBC Radio 2, when I produced an award-winning documentary series.
+The Songs My Son Loved featured moving interviews with the mothers of five fallen soldiers and succeeded in making both newspaper critics and lorry drivers cry.

 Since 2020, I have hosted two series of the BFBS show and podcast Team Talk, sharing the stories of serving personnel, veterans and military families during the pandemic.

 If you think we would work well together and have a project in mind, let’s talk.